Data-Centric Foundation Models in Computational Healthcare: A Survey: Foundation Models in Healthcare

 \subsubsection{Adapting via in-context learning (ICL)}

 ICL has proven to be effective in adapting FMs, especially large language models (LLMs), to a variety of healthcare tasks.
 With carefully designed task-specific input context (i.e., prompts), the FM can perform well on healthcare tasks without modifying any model parameters.
 For instance, Nori et al.~\cite{nori2023gpt4-on-medical} evaluate GPT-4~\cite{openai2023gpt4} on the United States Medical Licensing Examination (USMLE) without specially crafted prompts.
 GPT-4 shows its promising zero-shot performance without adding relevant medical context data.
 Lyu et al.~\cite{lyu2023gpt-translate-radiology} leverage ChatGPT~\cite{chatgpt} to translate radiology reports into plain language for report understanding and translation.
 The experiments show that by using a clearer and more structured prompt, the overall translation quality can be increased.
-Deng et al.~\cite{deng2023sam-pathology} evaluate the zero-shot performance of SAM on tumor segmentation, non-tumor tissue segmentation, and cell nuclei segmentation on whole slide images (WSI), demonstrating that SAM performs well on large connected objects on pathological scans.
+Deng et al.~\cite{deng2025segment} evaluate the zero-shot performance of SAM on tumor segmentation, non-tumor tissue segmentation, and cell nuclei segmentation on whole slide images (WSI), demonstrating that SAM performs well on large connected objects on pathological scans.
 Chen et al. propose Diagnosis of Thought (DoT) prompting~\cite{chen2023dot} to assist professionals with cognitive distortion detection.
 DoT diagnoses mental illness by prompting LLMs to sequentially perform subjectivity assessment, contrastive reasoning, and schema analysis.
-Besides, Zhu et al.~\cite{zhu2024realm} augment multi-modal electronic health records (EHR) data with a medical knowledge graph via retrieval-augmented generation (RAG).